Knees and knee pain. Boy, do we work our knees…or at least

 physical activity is protective against knee osteoarthritis.
 If you sit a lot, exercise, too.
 It is beneficial.
 The authors specifically report

-that long-term strenuous activity participation did not raise
+that long-term strenuous activity participation did not increase

 the incidence of knee osteoarthritis.
 That’s good news!
 They write

 cautiously that people who were older, have a larger BMI,

 more severe pain, weaker quadriceps and depression were less

 likely to do any strenuous activities.
 (1) If that is you, let’s get past these issues for your knees’ sake!
 Palmer Chiropractic Center

 is a great Lynchburg health partner!